-The research used purposive sampling method to select media stakeholders who were interviewed through structured questionnaire.
-In addition to the information generated through literature review.
+The research used purposive sampling method to select media stakeholders who were interviewed through structured questionnaire done over a period of two weeks to generate qualitative data in addition to the information generated through literature review.
 Those interviewed include media professionals, who are mostly members of the Guild of Corporate Online Publishers (GOCOP), an 82-member umbrella peer review group of professional journalists.
-Thirty-seven media practitioners were interviewed based on the three research questions stated to ascertain the veracity of the authoritarian theory as the basis for the study and also examined whether professionalism by the media can check digital authoritarianism.
+Thirty-seven media practitioners were interviewed based on the three research questions stated above to ascertain the veracity of the authoritarian theory as the basis for the study and also examined whether professionalism by the media can check digital authoritarianism.